-If you have features that are coincident and share the same location of coordinates, boundaries, or nodes, chances are that geodatabase topology can help you better manage your geographic data.
+If you have features that are coincident and share the same location of coordinates, boundaries, or nodes, geodatabase topology can help you better manage your geographic data.

-Geodatabase topologies help you ensure data integrity.
-Using a topology provides a mechanism to perform integrity checks on your data and helps you to validate and maintain better feature representations in your geodatabase.
+Geodatabase topologies help ensure data integrity.
+Using a topology provides a mechanism to perform integrity checks on your data and helps you validate and maintain better feature representations in your geodatabase.

-In addition, you can use topologies for modeling numerous spatial relationships between features.
+In addition, you can use topologies to model spatial relationships between features.
 These enable support for a variety of analytic operations, such as finding adjacent features, working with coincident boundaries between features, and navigating along connected features.

-Topology is the arrangement for how point, line, and polygon features share geometry.
-Topology is employed to do the following:
+Topology is the arrangement of how point, line, and polygon features share geometry.
+Topology is used for the following:

 - Constrain how features share geometry.
 For example, adjacent polygons such as parcels have shared edges, street centerlines and census blocks share geometry, and adjacent soil polygons share edges.

-- Define and enforce data integrity rules: no gaps should exist between polygons, there should be no overlapping features, and so on.
+- Define and enforce data integrity rules: no gaps between polygons, no overlapping features, and so on.

-- Support topological relationship queries and navigation, such as to identify feature adjacency and connectivity.
+- Support topological relationship queries and navigation, such as identifying feature adjacency and connectivity.

-- Support sophisticated editing tools that enforce the topological constraints of the data model.
+- Support editing tools that enforce the topological constraints of the data model.

-- Construct features from unstructured geometry, such as to create polygons from lines.
+- Construct features from unstructured geometry, such as creating polygons from lines.

-The process of building a topology from existing data can be summarized in the following steps:
+The process of building a topology from existing data is summarized in the following table:

 Topology workflows and tasks